Best Standing Desk Mat & Anti-Fatigue Mat (2026)

-The best standing desk mats for leg comfort — dense foam vs flat mats, top picks, and how long you should stand each day.
+The best standing desk mats for leg comfort at home — dense foam anti-fatigue picks, flat vs cushioned, and how long to stand each day.

 Some links may earn a commission at no extra cost to you.
 Prices are approximate.